pksurferdad/knative-microservices/README.md

 ### Section 6: Case Study

-Now, let's bring this all together with a real-world case study.
-At [Molecule](https://www.molecule.io), where I'm responsible for software and platform engineering, we utilize the eventing pattern described in this article to support integrations we do with 3rd party data providers that connect to the provider, send the data to a transformation service, and writes the data to our core SaaS application utilizing our REST API.
+Now that we have all the building blocks for building out event-based microservices, let's bring this all together with a real-world case study.
+At [Molecule](https://www.molecule.io), where I'm responsible for software and platform engineering, we utilize the eventing pattern described in this article to support integrations we do with 3rd party data providers that implements the workflow depicted below.

 ```mermaid
 graph LR